ysBach/SNU_AOpython/_build/html/_sources/chaps/python_prep/99-HW_python_pathlib.md

 ## Problem Set 1 [45 points]

-Please use python 3.6+ (Never use python 2).
+Please use Python 3.6+ (never Python 2).

-For other packages: Although I didn't run all the tests, likely there will be no problem if you use decently recent versions of any packages used in the homework (any version released after 2020).
+For other packages: Although I didn't run all the tests, there will likely be no problem if you use decently recent versions of any packages used in the homework (any version released after 2020).

-**If you want, you can increase the number of input parameters, make subfunctions, etc, to realize more general functionalities, unless the "instructions" say not to.**
+**If you want, you can increase the number of input parameters, make subfunctions, etc., to realize more general functionalities, unless the "instructions" say not to.**

-This is a set to make you familiarize with Python.
-I had to design this problem set, because we mostly do not look at the references and/or not trying to use google.
-You may refer to *Think Python* chapters and if you cannot find the answer, you must use the Internet.
+This is a set to make you familiar with Python.
+I had to design this problem set because we mostly do not look at the references and/or do not try to use Google.
+You may refer to *Think Python* chapters, and if you cannot find the answer, you must use the Internet.

 ### Problems